godisboy/DRPAN/DRPAN/README.md

 ```
 - Test the model:
 ```
-python test.py --config configs/facades.yaml --checkpoints/generator_epoch_200.pkl --cuda --gpu_ids 0
+python test.py --config configs/facades.yaml --modeldir checkpoints/generator_epoch_199.pkl --cuda --gpu_ids 0
 ```
-If you want to test with the trained model of other epochs, please modify `--checkpoints/generator_epoch_other.pkl`.
+If you want to test with the trained model of other epochs, please modify `--modeldir checkpoints/generator_epoch_other.pkl`.

 ### StackGAN-like model train
 ```